rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 Here is a generic set of steps to install a plug-in.

-The assumption here is that you have followed
+The assumption here is that
+you have followed
    [Jenkins Setup](/jenkins-setup/) to install the latest version of Jenkins2, which went Version 2 April 26, 2016 after over 10 years at v1.

+0. you have followed
+   [Jenkins plugins](/jenkins-plugins/) to install the latest version of Jenkins2,

 0. Click **Manage Jenkins** on the left menu of the Dashboard screen.